nomad-xyz/examples/packages/sdk-bridge-integration/README.md

 Gas:
  - There are no additional fees associated with Nomad, just pay gas!
  - Gas fees are paid in the native token on each chain (e.g. ETH on Ethereum or GLMR on Moonbeam).
 Thus, the amount of x token sent is the amount they will receive on the destination chain
+ - When sending to Ethereum, user must return to complete their transaction.
+They will need to pay gas on Ethereum, but gas is actually 1/5 what it estimates.
+User can use any wallet and it will be sent to whatever recipient address they specified.

 Other:
  - Bridging takes on average 35-60 minutes and, depending on the destination chain, user may need to return to pay for processing to receive their funds.